txwizard/libxml2_x64_and_ARM/README.md

 platform ID listed in the first table above, into the Windows Clipboard, then open a command prompt in the directory that contains the test directory, paste the program name into that window, and hit Enter.
-Since all required DLLs are in the program directory, the program can find and load all of them.
-In this way, a copy of the ARM builds of each program was successfully tested on a working ARM computer by copying the output directory onto a flash drive, from which it was launched directly.
+Since all required DLLs are in the program directory, the program can find and load them.
+In this way, a copy of the ARM build of each program was successfully tested on a working ARM computer by copying the output directory onto a flash drive, from which it was launched directly.
 Of course, testing libxml required the test directory to be copied along with the program directory.